Former Chief Information Officer

 Department of Defense

 Washington, DC 20301

-As the Acting DoD CIO, Mr. Halvorsen is the principal advisor to the Secretary of Defense for Information Management / Information Technology and Information Assurance as well as non-intelligence space systems, critical satellite communications, navigation, and timing programs, spectrum and telecommunications.
+As DOD CIO, Mr. Halvorsen was the principal advisor to the Secretary of Defense for Information Management / Information Technology and Information Assurance as well as non-intelligence space systems, critical satellite communications, navigation, and timing programs, spectrum and telecommunications.
 He provides strategy, leadership, and guidance to create a unified information management and technology vision for the Department and to ensure the delivery of information technology-based capabilities required to support the broad set of Department missions.

 Mr. Halvorsen retired from the Army after serving as an intelligence officer in a variety of assignments, including Operations Just Cause and Desert Storm.
 He holds a bachelor's degree in history from Widener University, and a master's degree in educational technology from the University of West Florida.
 He is a Rotary International Paul Harris Fellow and an Excellence in Government Leadership Fellow.